HunterBelanger/papillon-ndl/README.md

 Python bindings for Windows, you need to ensure the Python development kit has been installed in Visual Studio as well.

-Building the unit tests (using ```-DPNDL_TESTS=ON``` when calling cmake) requires that Google test already be installed on the system, and is not provided.
-Tests are not built by default, and should only be needed for developers, therefore this is not required for most users.
+Tests are not built by default, and should only be needed for developers.
+You can turn them on by using ```-DPNDL_TESTS=ON``` with cmake.

 ## Install
 To build PapillonNDL on a Unix-like system, navigate to the directory where you